jsoncatadman/Mini-Project_01/README.md

 - Intall node js
 - Run XAMPP
 - Import the database
-- Run the server (using command line go to testconnection directory and input> node app.js)
+- Run the server (using command line: go to testconnection directory and input>> node app.js)
-- Once the server is running, run the app.
+- Once the server is running, run the app using android studio.
 (It should work)